 The Carlile Swimming Team is closely aligned with the Carlile Heritage Clubs made up of Ryde-Carlile and Narrabeen Carlile.
 The Heritage clubs focus upon the entry point to club swimming for swimmers 12 years and under, providing important services and support for swimmers such as club races, social activities and support to attend camps/competitions.

 An important component of the Carlile Swimming Team is the continued link to the Heritage Clubs via an ongoing involvement of all members in Heritage club activities such as club nights, club championships and social activities.
 To facilitate this linkage, each member of the Carlile Swimming Team will automatically become a second claim member of their originating Carlile Heritage Club.

 Metro North East

-Swimming Metro North East is our local arm of Swimming NSW and Swimming Australia.
+Swimming Metro North East (SMNE) is our local arm of Swimming NSW and Swimming Australia.
 SMNE membership consists of more than 20 clubs (including Carlile Swimming Team and Narrabeen Carlile Swimming Club) and 1000+ competitive swimmers.
-They run meets and development programs, training technical officials, support coach development and coordinate activities for swimmers in our local area.
+They run meets and development programs, train technical officials, support coach development and coordinate activities for swimmers in our local area.
 Metro North East development squads provide a number of opportunities for our swimmers to further their skills and knowledge of swimming.

 Swimming NSW operates as the administrative agency of swimming in NSW.
 Their mission is to foster, control and develop swimming in NSW and the ACT.
 Swimming NSW currently maintains a membership of over 37,000 members across 13 affiliated areas and over 380 clubs.
 Their database contains information on all registered members, including swimmers, non-swimmers, technical officials and coaches.